 By the end of 1999, KINF had opened five Resource Centers, and the concept of a facility where teachers could go to obtain free supplies started catching on.
 The first Summit for staff and volunteers from free stores for teachers to share best practices was held that year as well.
 In 2004, the model changed slightly in that we no longer started Centers but “adopted” already established ones.
 Free stores now apply to become affiliates of the National Network of Resource Centers.

 At the end of 2007, KINF became independent from the trade association.
 In 2004, the School Ready Supplies program was established to accommodate community school supply giveaway programs, and in 2013, a program to provide school supplies to children affected by natural disasters, Second Responder®, was added, although KINF had already helped devastated communities, such as providing $7 million in supplies to Gulf Coast schools after Hurricane Katrina.

-Now in 2017, there are 40 affiliate Resource Centers.
-Headquartered in Dayton, Ohio, KINF also has additional staff based in Minneapolis, Minnesota.
-KINF has distributed nearly $900 million in school supplies since its founding, directly benefiting 5.4 million students and more than 180,000 teachers annually, and has awarded $1.7 million in grants to teachers.
+Now in 2018, there are 41 affiliate Resource Centers.
+Headquartered in Minneapolis, Minnesota KINF also has additional staff based in Dayton, Ohio.
+KINF has distributed almost a billion in school supplies since its founding, directly benefiting 6.2 million students and 200,000 teachers annually.